PurdueAF/purdue-af/docs/source/guide-conda.rst

       A better location to store your environment is either ``/work/`` or ``/depot/`` storage (Depot is only writeable by Purdue users).

-5. To install more packages into the environment or change package versions, the recommended method is to add the package name into the same YAML file, and then update the environment using the following commands:
+4. To install more packages into the environment or change package versions, the recommended method is to add the package name and/or version into the same YAML file, and then update the environment using the following commands:

    .. code-block:: shell